reuven/oreilly-2022-q2-first-steps/README.md

 # Jupyter notebook from my "First Steps" course, Q2 2022

-This repo will contain the Jupyter notebooks and files from my summer 2022 "Python first steps" course
+This repo will contain the Jupyter notebooks and files from my spring 2022 "Python first steps" course

 Enjoy!